-Father Michael McGivney was a son of Irish immigrants, a parish priest, and the founder of the Knights of Columbus and he soon he may also be a saint.
+Father Michael McGivney was a son of Irish immigrants, a parish priest, and the founder of the Knights of Columbus and soon he may also be a saint.
 He was born on this day in 1852.

 Father McGivney served as a parish priest in New Haven, CT in the late 1800s where the Catholic community was a discriminated-against minority.
-At the time, in the mid-nineteenth century, Catholic dioceses were few in number and the United States was still considered a land of mission.
+At the time, in the mid-nineteenth century, Catholic dioceses were few in number, and the United States was still considered a land of mission.

 “Waves of Irish immigrants swelled the Catholic population in northeastern cities like New Haven, and waves of anti-Catholic sentiment greeted them,” said Kevin Coyne, a professor at the Columbia University School of Journalism who is currently writing a book on the history of the Knights of Columbus, the Catholic fraternal organization founded by McGivney.

 Father McGivney was born to Irish immigrants in Waterbury, CT in 1852.
 Although he knew he wanted to become a priest when he was only thirteen years old, it took him three years to convince his father.
 In 1868, at the age of 16, he entered Séminaire de Saint-Hyacinthe in Saint-Hyacinthe, Quebec, Canada.